 Part 2 – It’s Not Just The Subframe Mounts?!

 That is correct.
 As we mentioned in the previous article, fatigue related failure is not limited to just the rear subframe mounts.
-This issue is so much more complex that it expands not just beyond the underside of the car but into sections of the unibody structure beyond the Rear Axle Carrier Panel (RACP) itself.
+This issue is so much more complex that it expands not just beyond the subframe mounts but, into sections of the unibody structure beyond the Rear Axle Carrier Panel (RACP)!

 In our previous article ‘Part 1 – Will my subframe crack?
-How will I know?’ we laid the foundations of understanding fatigue and the basic reasoning as to why cracks occur within the unibody structure of the E46 chassis.
+How will I know?’ we laid the foundations of understanding the basics of fatigue and reasoning as to why cracks occur within the unibody structure of the E46 chassis.
 We also aimed to provide guidance on where and what to look for when performing a preliminary inspection to determine the current state of your E46’s subframe mounts and nearby failure points within the RACP.

 This is a very serious job to undertake and we can assure you, not one you’ll want to do twice.
-Planning is critical and if you feel uncertain about it, don’t hesitate to contact us for general guidance whether it’s the repair itself, bushings suggestions or you just feel like talking cars.
-We’re very passionate E46 owners at CMP and always love to speak to likeminded members of the community.
+Planning is critical and if you feel uncertain about any part, don’t hesitate to contact us for general guidance whether it’s the repair/reinforcement itself or any other aspect of E46 chassis & suspension setup.
+We’re very passionate E46 owners and always love to speak to likeminded members of the community.

-In the hope of preventing this article from becoming a novel, this article will be limited to just the specifics of where failure occurs and just a general method of repair for each one.
-This information is just an abbreviation of the installation manuals that come with every subframe/RACP reinforcement kit sold by CMP Auto Engineering Pty ltd that provide more detail.
+In the hope of preventing this article from becoming a novel, this article will be limited to just the specifics of where failure occurs with a short, general method of repair for each one.
+This information is incredibly valuable and is considered a must read before a CMP or any other subframe reinforcement kit is installed.

-We hope that this technical series will be beneficial to any reader wanting to expand their knowledge of the issues whether performing the reinforcement works in a DIY fashion or professionally with the goal that by sharing this information, every reinforcement job will be fully comprehensive and permanent.
+We hope that this technical series will be beneficial to any reader wanting to expand their knowledge of the issues whether performing the reinforcement works in a DIY fashion or outsourcing it to an experienced professional.
+Our goal is that by sharing this information, every readers reinforcement job will be comprehensive and permanent.

-If you would like further information on the RACP/subframe reinforcement kits CMP offers for the E46 chassis, there is a brief detail of each product on their respective product page with more explanation in the following articles.
+If you would like further information on the RACP/subframe reinforcement kits CMP offers for the E46 chassis, there is a brief detail of each product in their respective product description.
+There is a more in depth explanation to come in the following articles.

-If you’d like to take us up on this offer please feel free to reach out to us via Facebook, Email or phone anytime and we’ll get back to you as soon as possible.
+If you’d like to take us up on this offer please feel free to reach out to us via Facebook, Instagram or Email anytime and we’ll get back to you as soon as possible.

 Forms of failure

-Throughout the RACP and surrounding structure, the failure can be simplified to two key forms;
+Getting back on topic, the failure that forms throughout the RACP and surrounding structure can be simplified to two key forms;

 - Cracks forming